 Governments across Europe have indicated that the unprecedented state-sponsored packages currently in place will continue and be supplemented to aid businesses.
 For many businesses, quantifying the impacts of COVID-19 will be delayed by several months due to the ease of access to short-term government-backed financing, other available state help schemes and the economic shock of COVID-19 slowly becoming clear.
 Furthermore, as lockdown measures are relaxed, governments across Europe have indicated that further restrictions to the schemes may slowly be put into place to encourage businesses to return to normal.
 There is no doubt that the state help schemes will continue to be utilised extensively in the coming months.

-The vast majority of these measures are open to any company with domestic employees, with relatively few restrictions based on the size or nationality of the ultimate beneficial owner.
+The vast majority of existing measures are open to any company with domestic employees and impose relatively few restrictions based on the size or nationality of the ultimate beneficial owner.
 This means that help is on hand for multinational companies or PE-owned portfolio companies with operations in Europe.
 The measures are heterogeneous in nature, ranging from tax forbearance to State-subsidised temporary staff layoffs.

 The procedures for applying for and receiving the different reliefs vary, and we can help guide you through them.

 MEASURES IN THE MAIN EUROPEAN ECONOMIES